aiidateam/aiida-core/docs/source/intro/tutorial.rst

 Congratulations!
 You have completed the first step to becoming an AiiDA expert.

-We have also compiled useful how-to guides that are especially relevant for the following use cases:
+We have compiled how-to guides that are especially relevant for the following use cases:

 .. div:: dropdown-group